icidasset/icidasset/src/Writings/health-fitness.md

 - How much you should eat depends on your TDEE (total daily energy expenditure), which in turn is based on your BMR (basal metabolic rate) and your activity level.
   [More info](http://www.muscleforlife.com/healthy-meal-planning-tips/).
-- If you want to lose body fat, eat 20-25% less than recommended.
+- If you want to lose body fat, fast for more than nine hours.
-  Try not to eat less than this, or you will lose muscle.
-  This is called __cutting__.
+  From that point on your body will use the stored fat as its energy source.
+Fasting does not cause muscle loss.
+  <small>(more on fasting later)</small>
 - If you want to gain muscle, eat 5-10% more than recommended.
   Try not to eat more than this, or you will gain too much body fat.
-  This is called __bulking__.
   <small>(Only effective if training properly, see workout schedule)</small>
 - Do __not__ overeat, ever, you're only going to gain body fat.
 - Drink enough water, if you're thirsty, it's already too late.